Emulator Issues #10965

 Please look into fixing this,I went through the trouble of viciously beating down my Shield TV Pro's life cycle with constant installs/uninstalls to figure this out on top of file adding/deleting to remove other build apk files to reduce clutter.

 #9 Updated by retroben almost 2 years ago

 Just tested both 4572 and 4575 and both exit instead of booting the game when that same Wind Waker double paced 60fps Gecko code is enabled.

 That code btw is non-ASM and is instead a real-time value that the game reads in order to determine fps and pacing and uses the 00149970=30fps 000A4CB8=60fps values.

 Before testing in 4575,I deleted the shader cache to avoid the instant crash risk caused by shader stability frustrations. (most random crashes in older builds are because of shaders for some odd/dumb reason)

 ^ The exact thing I used in a new dolphin-emu folder with the required codehandler.bin and totaldb.dsy files included and the Config->Dolphin.ini enabled cheats=false set to True,the GameSettings folder newly created and a new file with GZLE01.ini and the cheat above added to it with a space on the bottom as people are told to do.

 Sorry if I am being overly obvious,just pointing out EXACTLY what I did to test those later builds.
 (4572 was crashing with my pre-existing folder for some reason before even entering the app until I allowed a fresh folder to be made and used)

-#10 Updated by retroben over 1 year ago
+#10 Updated by retroben almost 2 years ago

 Forgot about this fact,the space saving versions of mods for Brawl are unplayable without Gecko codes,which IMO is the most important part of this issue aside from Gecko ASM patch codes being unusable and apparently being stuck with Action Replay's 40 line limit despite Super character codes going beyond that line count.